g41797/matryoshka-io/kitchen/docs/api/polynode.md

 - A way to check the tag before casting.
 - A way to cast from `*PolyNode` back to `*YourType`.

 This section builds each piece manually.
-Understanding this is the foundation
+It is the foundation of Matryoshka.
-for everything in Matryoshka.

 Don't care about the manual steps?
 See [PolyHelper](polyhelper.md) — it generates all
 four pieces for you.
 Come back here when you want to know what it generates and why.